rsuffert/argos-hids/models/gnn/README.md

 ## Pre-Requisites

-- This assumes that the dataset has been loaded and pre-processed with the appropriate loader script:
+- This assumes that one of the supported datasets has been loaded and pre-processed with its respective loader script:
   - **DongTing dataset**: Use [`dataset/dongting/loader.py`](../../dataset/dongting/loader.py)
   - **LID-DS dataset**: Use [`dataparse/lid/loader.py`](../../dataparse/lid/loader.py)
 - The pre-processed `.h5` files for your chosen dataset should be generated according to the respective loader script.